pkrachakonda/Project3---Australian-Road-Crash-Data-Analysis/README.md

 - the data points towards a positive trend in reducing overall state fatalities.
 Sustaining these improvements requires continuous monitoring.
 - Recognizing state-specific variations and understanding road user patterns are critical elements for formulating targeted strategies aimed at improving road safety.
 - Understanding the age distribution of fatalities is essential for tailoring interventions and policies to address the specific needs of different age groups, thereby contributing to overall road safety.
-- Apprehending the relationship between fatalities and speed limits is crucial for implementing effective speed control measures and enhancing overall road safety.

 ## 📝References